West (Lucinda Williams album)

 West is the eighth studio album by American singer-songwriter Lucinda Williams, released on February 13, 2007, by Lost Highway Records.
 The album debuted at No. 14 on the Billboard 200, selling about 57,000 copies that week.
 According to Nielsen SoundScan, the album had sold 250,000 copies in the United States by October 2008.

 The track "Are You Alright?" was featured during the closing scenes of an episode of House ("Fetal Position"), which first aired April 3, 2007.
 It also appeared in the fourth episode of the HBO series True Detective, which first aired February 9, 2014.
 The track "Rescue" was featured on a season one episode of Brothers and Sisters (episode 18, first aired April 8, 2007).

 The track "Come On" earned Williams two Grammy Award nominations in 2008: Best Solo Rock Vocal Performance and Best Rock Song.
 Both awards went to Bruce Springsteen for "Radio Nowhere".

+The track "Unsuffer Me" was featured during the closing credits of the 2022 film All the Beauty and the Bloodshed.